cknoll/git-voting/README.md

 1. $n2 < $n1 (not all votes are confirmed):
     - Possible reasons: a) There could have been problems between voting and confirmation (device failure, ...) or b) The user actively decides not to confirm.
-    - To ensure integrity of the voting we only count confirmed votes.
+    - To ensure integrity of the voting, we only count confirmed votes.
 Challenge: filter out those VATs which are not confirmed without breaking anonymity.
         - S2 generates two more lists of confirmation tokens each list of length $n2: CT-B- and CT-C-list.
 The CT-A list was generated earlier and (as a whole) kept secret by S2.
 However, each user already has a personal CT-A from the first (anonymously received) email.
         - S2 publishes a list of all VAT-hashes, a list of all corresponding CT-A-hashes, and an unordered list of all CT-C hashes.
         - S2 sends both the CT-B- and CT-C-list to S3